Jul 23, 2021 Jambo

 Timesaver 7: An SRM offers email integration

-This is such a vital timesaver as you’ll undoubtedly be emailing your stakeholders, teams, managers, regulators, etc.
+This is a vital timesaver, as you'll undoubtedly be emailing your stakeholders, teams, managers, regulators, and others.

 How SRM email integration speeds up your process

-With an SRM with email integration, your emails are automatically logged as records into your SRM, so there’s no copy and pasting or having to take the time to input the email manually.
+With an SRM that integrates email, your emails are automatically logged as records in your SRM, eliminating the need for manual copying and pasting or time-consuming input.

 In Jambo, the system logic translates your email into a readable communication record.
-It associates the email with known stakeholders in the system while adding any email attachments to the record, so everything is organized and accessible, without any extra effort from you!
+It associates the email with known stakeholders in the system while adding any email attachments to the record, ensuring everything is organized and accessible with minimal effort on your part.

 Timesaver 8: An SRM ensures you spend less time on administrative tasks